-Mardi Gras World offers a free shuttle pickup from downtown at various locations, including Café du Monde.
-Tickets cost $19.95 for adults, $15.95 for seniors over 65 and $12.95 for children under 12.
+Tickets cost $22 for adults, $17 for seniors over 65, and $14 for children under 12.
 Tours run daily every 30 minutes from 9:30 am to 4:30 pm, apart from holidays.
-Book your New Orleans Mardi Gras World Behind-the-Scenes Tour.
+Book your New Orleans Mardi Gras World Behind-the-Scenes Tour through our preferred partner.

 I received a complimentary tour thanks to the New Orleans Convention and Visitor’s Bureau but all opinions are my own.